Skip to main content

 Cloning a public repo

 After your IDE is launched, you can clone your code in the IDE.
-We support checking out using https, so for example for the conveyor-samples GitHub repo, you should use the following to do a git clone:
+We support cloning repositories over HTTPS, so for example for the conveyor-samples GitHub repo, you can use the following command to clone the repository:

 git clone https://github.com/datamindedbe/conveyor-samples.git